-Stocks surge on interest rate pledge
+Stocks surge on Fed's pledge to be patient on rates

 The Dow Jones Industrial Average surged the most since 2011 and the Standard & Poor's 500 Index capped its best two-day gain in three years Thursday, as global equities rallied on the Federal Reserve's pledge to be patient on boosting rates.